 Email marketing is not dead yet.
 It might be a traditional marketing strategy, but it is as popular today as it was when it started.
 The techniques, however, have evolved.

-An email has a high user engagement and click-through rate compared to the top three social sites (Facebook, Instagram, and Twitter).
+An email has a higher user engagement and click-through rate than the top three social sites (Facebook, Instagram, and Twitter).